Staff & Teachers

 Miriam Sutton

-Miriam Sutton is Program Director of Friends Center for Children in New Haven, overseeing the day-to-day operations of the institution’s three early care and education facilities.
+Miriam Sutton is Chief Operating Officer of Friends Center for Children in New Haven, overseeing the day-to-day operations of the institution’s three early care and education facilities.

 Miriam has more than two decades of experience working with young children and families and first came to Friends Center as a parent.
 Her career at Friends Center began as an Emotional Well-Being coordinator responsible for providing individualized services to families and teachers, and is trained in trauma-informed care for families with children up to age five.